samissa730/Azure-IoT-Connection/README.md

    - Check for Windows line endings: `dos2unix *.sh`

 4. **Configuration input validation fails:**
-   - Ensure all fields are filled (no empty values)
+   - Ensure `env.json` file exists and is properly formatted
-   - Check for special characters in your input
+   - Check that `group_key` and `idScope` are present in `env.json`
    - Verify your Azure IoT credentials are correct
+   - Ensure the device has a valid serial number

 ## Security Considerations